Loading

 UMass Boston

-The University of Massachusetts Boston (stylized as UMass Boston) is a public research university.
+The University of Massachusetts Boston (stylized as UMass Boston) is a public US-based research university.
 It is the only public research university in Boston and the third-largest campus in the five-campus University of Massachusetts system.

 UMass Boston is the third most diverse university in the United States.
 While a majority of UMass Boston students are Massachusetts residents, international students and students from other states make up a significant portion of the student body.
 It is a member of the Coalition of Urban Serving Universities and the Coalition of Urban and Metropolitan Universities.
 It is classified among "R2: Doctoral Universities – High research activity".